AaronsKit/reCAPTCHA-solver/README.md

 1. Clone this repository to your local machine or download the script.
 2. Open the script in a text editor or IDE of your choice.
 3. Customize the following parameters at the end of the script:
-* website_url: The URL of the website with the reCAPTCHA challenge.
+* **website_url**: The URL of the website with the reCAPTCHA challenge.
-* wait: The waiting time in seconds (integer) between actions (adjust as needed).
+* **wait**: The waiting time in seconds (integer) between actions (adjust as needed).
 Note that 5 seconds is the recommended waiting time, and that anything less might break the code.
-* audio_directory: The path to the directory where audio files will be stored.
+* **audio_directory**: The path to the directory where audio files will be stored.
-* ffmpeg: The unzipped ffmpeg file according to your OS.
+* **ffmpeg**: The unzipped ffmpeg file according to your OS.
 Specify ffmpeg for mac and ffmpeg.exe for Windows.

   Example: